 According to HMRC, work that advances overall knowledge or capability in a field of science or technology, and projects and activities that help resolve scientific or technological uncertainties, may qualify for R&D relief.

-Answering this question is not easy and there are many factors that must be considered.
-Many businesses, especially smaller ones, are convinced that their project will not qualify or that the effort is not worthwhile.
+Whether a business qualifies for R&D relief is complex.
+Many businesses, especially smaller ones, believe that their project will not qualify.
 However, for many businesses, the surprising answer is that your project could qualify for relief and substantial tax benefits.

 To qualify the company must be carrying out research and development work in the field of science or technology.
 The relief is not just for ‘white coat’ scientific research but also for ‘brown coat’ development work in design and engineering that involves overcoming difficult technological problems.